xenophon61/Lenovo-ThinkCentre-M700-OSX-Sonoma-on-Skylake/README.md

 Setup pmset as [follows](https://github.com/jkbuha/XPS-9500-IceLake-OpenCore/commit/705f534991a6458cc23eaea02799413531471470):

 ```
+sudo pmset restoredefaults
 sudo pmset -a hibernatemode 25
 sudo pmset -a standby 1
 sudo pmset -a powernap 1
 sudo pmset -a sleep 1
-sudo pmset -a standbydelaylow 660
+sudo pmset -a standbydelaylow 610
-sudo pmset -a standbydelayhigh 660
+sudo pmset -a standbydelayhigh 610

-devo@ThinkCentre ~ % pmset -g
 System-wide power settings:
 Currently in use:
  standby              1
  Sleep On Power Button 1
  womp                 1
- halfdim              1
+ autorestart          0
  hibernatefile        /var/vm/sleepimage
  proximitywake        1
  powernap             1
- autorestart          0
  networkoversleep     0
  disksleep            10
- standbydelayhigh     660
+ standbydelayhigh     610
  sleep                1
  hibernatemode        25
  ttyskeepawake        1
- displaysleep         5
+ displaysleep         2
  tcpkeepalive         1
  highstandbythreshold 50
- standbydelaylow      660
+ standbydelaylow      610
 ```
 ## Epilogue
 Does it work?
-Well, I'll leave it on for as long as possible and report back (currently on day 1, it's November 13, 2023).
+Well, I'll leave it on for as long as possible and report back (currently December 9, 2023).
 So far so good!

 With greetings from Athens,